Sacramento Personal Injury Lawyer

 We can help you explore your legal options and guide you through the legal process.
 At Rosenthal Law, our dedicated and experienced personal injury legal team has the resources necessary to conduct a thorough investigation into your accident claim.
 We are not afraid to take on aggressive insurance companies or at-fault parties to ensure you are treated fairly.

 Let our Sacramento personal injury lawyers get to work taking care of you and your family members today.
-We can help after a car collision, truck accident, defect product, construction accident, or any other type of negligence led to your injuries.
+Our Northern California trial lawyers can help after a car collision, truck accident, defect product, construction accident, or any other type of negligence led to your injuries.
 Contact our Sacramento County law firm for a free consultation of your case by clicking here or calling (916) 774-7200.